S4nd35h/CSY2028_22425906_Sandeshpokhrel/README.md

 This project is a database-driven website built for auctioning cars.
 It is developed as part of the CSY2028 Web Programming assignment using PHP, MySQL, and a Docker environment.
 The project adheres to the supplied design layout and meets all specified requirements.

 ---
+## Video demo including the setup: `https://youtu.be/u93DyaGhkvI`

 ## It may take a few minutes for the website to initialize, during which time you might encounter a "SQL connection rejected" error.
 If this happens, go to the following link:`https://as1.v.je`and press Enter to refresh the page.
 The website should operate as intended after that.
+## DO NOT USE "docker compose up" ALONE YOU SHOULD USE "docker compose up -d" so that it runs

 ## User Credentials